tshepang/seaplane/seaplane-cli/tests/ui/seaplane-flight/copy.md

             supplied simply as 'USER/myimage:latest'

             NOTE at this time the only registry supported is registry.seaplanet.io.
-In the future when other registries are supported, you must specificy the full registry domain and path if using those alternate registries in order to properly reference your image.
+In the future when other registries are supported, you must specify the full registry domain and path if using those alternate registries in order to properly reference your image.

             [aliases: img]